Waiting for That Day

 "Waiting for That Day" is a song by English singer-songwriter George Michael.
-It was released on 22 October 1990 in the United Kingdom via Epic Records as the second overall single from his second solo studio album Listen Without Prejudice Vol. 1 (1990).
+It was released on 22 October 1990 in the United Kingdom via Epic Records as the second overall single from his second solo studio album, Listen Without Prejudice Vol. 1 (1990).

-Although enjoying positive critical reception, it was less successful than previous singles.
-In Michael's home country of the United Kingdom, it was his first single to miss the top-twenty of the UK Singles Chart, reaching number 23.
-The track also became his first single to miss the top ten of the US Billboard Hot 100, hitting number 27 on 2 March 1991.
+Although it elicited positive critical reception, "Waiting for That Day" was less successful than Michael's previous singles.
+In his home country of the United Kingdom, it was his first single to miss the Top 20 on the UK Singles Chart; it reached number 23.
+The track also became his first single to miss the Top 10 on the US Billboard Hot 100; it reached number 27 on 2 March 1991.

 Background

-Although Michael wrote the song alone, the chords and rhythm are very similar to the Rolling Stones' "You Can't Always Get What You Want".
-This title is included at the very end of Michael's song, and a co-writer credit was given to Mick Jagger and Keith Richards.
-The song also contains samples from the song "Funky Drummer" by James Brown.
-It was initially planned as the second US single from Listen Without Prejudice Vol. 1 before Sony, the parent company of his US label Columbia Records, chose "Freedom!
-'90" instead; "Freedom!
-'90" had also been planned as the lead single from the album before Michael demanded for the somber-sounding "Praying for Time" to be released instead.
+Although Michael wrote "Waiting for That Day" alone, its chords and rhythm are very similar to the chords and rhythm of the Rolling Stones' "You Can't Always Get What You Want".
+The lyrics "you can't always get what you want" are included at the very end of "Waiting for That Day".
+A co-writer credit for the song was given to Mick Jagger and Keith Richards of the Rolling Stones.
+"Waiting for That Day" also contains samples from the song "Funky Drummer" by James Brown.